tildeholmqvist/connected/README.md

 - As a Site User I can register my account, allowing me to comment on existing articles and discussion posts.

-- As a Site User I can register my account, allowing me to create my own posts in the designated discussion forum.
+- As a Site User I can register my account, allowing me to create my posts in the designated discussion forum.

-- As a Site User I can find all my previously made posts and comments in my own profile.
+- As a Site User I can find all my previously made posts and comments in my profile.

-- As a Site User I can edit and delete my previously made comments and posts, even if they been approved or haven't been approved, by the site administration.
+- As a Site User I can edit and delete my previously made comments and posts, even if they have been approved or haven't been approved, by the site administration.

 - As a Site User I can log in or log out of my account so that I can keep my account secure.